rspatial/terra/README.md

 `terra` is an R package that replaces [raster](https://github.com/rspatial/raster).
 It has a very similar interface, but it is simpler and much faster.
 The first (beta-) release was on 20 March 2020.

 `terra` is written in C++.
 Classes, methods and properties are exposed via a Rcpp module.
 The R side has two main classes (SpatRaster and SpatVector) that represent spatial data.
 These classes are used to provide a standard R user-interface.
+There are tutorials at [rspatial.org](https://rspatial.org/terra).

 ## Installation